 Professional Development and Skill Building Workshops – The Student Affairs & Career Services Office presents several programs during the semester to teach students job searching skills including: how to draft their resumes and cover letters; how to improve their interviewing skills; how to research employers and find jobs; how to negotiate and handle offers; and how to network.

 Career Panels – The Student Affairs & Career Services Office hosts three to four different career related panels per semester.
 During each panel, three to four attorneys present valuable information to La Verne Law students.

-One-on-one 1L Career Counseling Sessions- All first year law students have the opportunity to attend their own one-on-one career counseling session in November.
+One-on-one 1L Career Counseling Sessions- All first year law students have the opportunity to attend their own one-on-one career counseling session in October and November.
 These appointments will focus on the individual student’s interests, identifying career goals, learning about resources and creating strategies and plans to achieve their goals.

 Graduating 3L/4L Exit Counseling Sessions – At the end of February, all 3L and 4L law students sign up for an exit counseling session with the Student Affairs & Career Services Office and complete an Employment Survey.
 The counseling sessions begin in late February and continue through the first half of April.